 How to Configure SSL Certificates on the Pod's Manager VMs

 You use the administrative console to configure the SSL certificates on the pod manager VMs.
 For the detailed steps, see Configure SSL Certificates Directly on the Pod Manager VMs, Such as When Integrating the Workspace ONE Access Connector Appliance with the Horizon Cloud Pod in Microsoft Azure, So that Connector Can Trust Connections to the Pod Manager VMs.
-For the prerequisites before running those steps, see Prerequisites for Running the Horizon Cloud Administration Console's Upload Certificate Workflow to Configure SSL Certificates on the Horizon Cloud Pod's Manager VMs.
+For the prerequisites before running those steps, see Prerequisites for Running the Horizon Universal Console's Upload Pod Certificate Workflow to Configure SSL Certificates on the Horizon Cloud Pod's Manager VMs.

 Atypical Scenarios That Would Need SSL Certificates Configured on the Pod's Manager VMs

 Although these scenarios might be appropriate for proof-of-concepts, they are discouraged for production use.
 For production systems, you should leverage the Horizon Cloud features of internal and external gateway configurations that support end-user connections to their pod-provisioned resources.
 For end-user connections internal to your corporate network, such as over a VPN, you should have an internal Unified Access Gateway configuration on the pod.
 For end-user connections over the Internet, you should have an external Unified Access Gateway configuration on the pod.
 For steps on adding those configurations to your pod, see Add a Gateway Configuration to a Deployed Horizon Cloud Pod.